vanortg/Flask-Spotify-Auth/README.md

 # Flask-Spotify-Auth

-This repo is for spotify user authentication within a flask app.
+This extension is for spotify user authentication within a flask app.
 This flask extension handles user login, scope authentication, access tokens, and refresh cycles for any Spotify registered flask app.
 Spotify Web API's that have a javascript authentication (i.e. Web Player) can access token information through Jinja3 route calls linking to the getAccessToken method.

 ## Initial Setup